NQMVD/tarium/README.md

     - [x] i think it should only collapse if there is folders nested with the same name
     - [x] i think it should only collapse when the archive has a single folder in it with the same name as the archive

+- [ ] add an option for the add subcommand to accept a file that has a list of mods to add
+    - doesnt work because the indentifiers vec wants at least one mod
+    - [ ] need another subcommand?

 - [ ] dont move archives to SPT folder for extraction, keep that in another folder, consider the root SPT(output_dir) folder as vital, aswell as the spt folder inside Bepinex/plugins

 ### General